Pregnancy and blood fats

 Pregnancy and familial hypercholesterolaemia (FH)

-If you are pregnant or planning to get pregnant you should be under the care of specialists such as lipidologists at a lipid clinic, cardiologists and obstetricians.
+If you are pregnant or planning to get pregnant you should be under the care of your lipid consultant along with other healthcare professionals such as obstetricians and in some cases, cardiologists.
 They will assess your risk of heart disease and, if you have a rarer, more severe form of FH, they should also screen you for aortic valve disease.

 Taking cholesterol-lowering medicines during pregnancy